tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 [Carlowitz et al. (2024).](https://www.researchgate.net/publication/382274551_User_evaluation_of_comfortable_deceleration_profiles_for_highly_automated_driving_Findings_from_a_test_track_study)
 This research study identified the average lower jerk used in comfortable driving settings, which is 0.53 m/s^3.
-This is then rounded to 0.60 m/s^3 represents the value used in upper jerk absolute minimum.
+This is then inputted to jerk_limits[0] as 0.53 m/s^3 represents the value used in upper jerk absolute minimum.

-     min_lower_jerk = self.car_config.jerk_limits[0] if (velocity < 6.700) else 0.90
+     min_lower_jerk = self.car_config.jerk_limits[0] if (velocity < 6.700) else 0.70

-As shown above, lower jerk minimum of 0.60 is used for speeds under 6.700 m/s (15mph/24kph), where a more responsive 0.9 m/s^3 is the minimum jerk for speeds above 6.700 m/s.
+As shown above, lower jerk minimum of 0.53 is used for speeds under 6.700 m/s (15mph/24kph), where a more responsive 0.70 m/s^3 is the minimum jerk for speeds above 6.700 m/s.

 **Why our minimum upper jerk is conditional**

 Our minimum upper band jerk is conditional as well and is denoted below:

-    min_upper_jerk = self.car_config.jerk_limits[0] if (velocity > 3.611) else 0.70
+    min_upper_jerk = self.car_config.jerk_limits[0] if (velocity > 3.611) else 0.65

-This means that for speeds under 3.611 m/s (8.077 mph/ 13 kph) we have a minimum jerk of 0.70.
+This means that for speeds under 3.611 m/s (8.077 mph/ 13 kph) we have a minimum jerk of 0.65.
 This allows for smooth takeoffs while not causing lag.
-For all other speeds, we use our normal jerk_limit for minimum, which is 0.60.
+For all other speeds, we use our normal jerk_limit for minimum, which is 0.53.

-**The multiplication factors in the upper and lower jerk equation, and what they represent**

-In the equation you will see:

-    -lower_band_jerk * 1.5

-These multiplications factors are meant to bring the final calcualted jerk value to higher limits, making it more representative of true upper/lower band jerk sent over CAN.
-This also allows a higher safety factor, by allowing jerk to sufficiently slow the car.

 **Next, we have our acceleration limiting**